CathalShandon/world-cup-jerseys/README.md

     Followed by the large hero photo of Kane, Ronaldo and Messi and a link to the jerseys for sale

+* Registration Page

+    The registration page is used by users to create a new account for the site.

+    Form validation is used to ensure all fields on the form are completed.
+If this validation fails, a message is shown to the user and the form is not submitted.

+    Once form validation has passed, the form will be submitted and the user will receive a confirmation email to verify their account.

+*  Login Page

+    The login page is used for users with an existing account to log in to the site.

+    If the user has not verified their account by clicking on the link in the email they are sent, they will be unable to log in.

+    A 'Forgot Password' link is present for users to recover their account in the event that they cannot remember the required information to log in.

+* Logout page

+    The logout page is used by users to log out if they are signed in, removing their session information.

+    The user will be taken to a confirmation page upon clicking the 'Logout' link, to ensure this is the action they wish to take.

 * Product List page

-    This page is available to both site visitors without a log-in and registered users who are logged in.
-    All the products which are reviewed and approved are listed in this page.
-    All the products have buttons to View the post detail page which is only visible for users who are logged in.
-    Edit button is also present in the post list if the post was created by the user who is viewing the page.
+    The products page displays a list of available products in a search term or, if the correct option is selected, all products are shown.
+    Each product card show an image of the product, the price (or price range), the category in which the product resides and the rating.

 * Product Detail page

-    This page is available to everyone who are visting the site.
-    This page consists of a detailed view of the post which includes the content of the post, difficulty level and suitable dog size, in addition to the information displayed in the post list.
-    Also available on this page are other users' comments on this post.
-Only the approved comments are displayed on this page.
-    There is another function to allow other users to press the Like button and leave a comment regarding the post.
-The comment entered here need to be reviewed by the site owner before displayed in this post detail page.
+    The product info section of the product details page shows all the important information related to each product.

+    The left part of the product info section is taken up by an image of the product.
+The image can be enlarged upon clicking to enable a better view.
+This is done within the page using bootstrap, rather than opening a new tab.

+    The name of the product is displayed at the top of this section and is also added to the title of the page.

+    Edit and Delete buttons are shown next to the rating if the current user has superuser privileges, allowing the requested action to take place.

+* Delivery Information

+    The delivery information section shows any stored address information for the user.

+    The information can be updated on this page, and these change will be used to autocomplete the delivery address when placing an order.

+    The information displayed in this section can also be updated when the user completes the shop journey if they check the 'Save this delivery information to my profile' box.

-* Create a Post page
+* Create a Product page

     This page can be accessed by registered users who are logged in.
 Button link is located in the navbar for easy access to this page once logged in.
     There are messages to let users know which fields are required to create a post.
 Title field has to be a unique one, therefore there is a placeholder in the title field with a message ‘Your unique post title’ to advise you to create a unique title.
     Image upload is available but users can opt not to upload an image if they choose so.
     Once the create button is pressed, users will be directed to the post list page and a message to inform the user about the post is displayed below the navbar.

-* Edit post page
+* Edit product page

-    Edit post page is accessed by edit post button which is available in either post list or post detail page for users who are logged in.
+    Edit post page is accessed by edit post button which is available in either product list or product detail page for users who are logged in.
 The button is visible for the user's own post only so that the post can only be edited by its own user or by superuser using the admin page.

     The required fields are identical to create post but all the entries of the post are retrieved so that users can edit only the field they wish to update.

     This page also contains a delete the post link which will display the page to confirm their intention to delete the post.

-* Delete Post page
+* Delete Product page

-    When the user presses ‘Delete This Post’ link from the edit post page, this Delete Post page displays and asks the user for confirmation to delete the post.
+    When the user presses ‘Delete This Product’ link from the edit post page, this Delete Post page displays and asks the user for confirmation to delete the post.
 Users can either click the Confirm Delete button or cancel and go back to Posts.
-    When the Confirm Delete button is pressed, the user will be redirected to the Post List page and 	a message will show below the navbar to inform that the post was deleted.
+    When the Confirm Delete button is pressed, the user will be redirected to the Product List page and 	a message will show below the navbar to inform that the post was deleted.

 * Account